damadei/BotServiceStressToolkit/docs/creating.md

 # Creating Tests
-The toolkit integrates natively to Apache JMeter and its elements appear in JMeter sections as native JMeter components.
+The toolkit integrates natively with Apache JMeter.
+Its elements appear in JMeter sections as native JMeter components with the **Bot Service:** prefix.

+We have basically two types of test elements: **Configuration** elements and **Sampler** elements.
+In the following sections we have a description of when and how to use each of the possible test elements.

 ## Config Element > Bot Service: Configuration
-Beyond JMeter's elements like thread groups and so on, which are beyond the scope of this guide (you can find more info [here](https://jmeter.apache.org/usermanual/get-started.html) if you are a JMeter newbie), the first item you have to add to your test is the Configuration element.
+Beyond JMeter's elements required for every stress tes, like thread groups and so on, which are beyond the scope of this guide (you can find more info [here](https://jmeter.apache.org/usermanual/get-started.html) if you are a JMeter newbie), the first item you have to add to your Bot test is the **Configuration** element.

-The configuration element specifies connectivity and identity information used during the tests.
+The **Configuration** element specifies connectivity and identity information used during the tests.

 ![Config Element > Bot Service: Configuration](https://github.com/damadei/BotServiceStressToolkit/blob/master/docs/imgs/01-config.png)

 Describing each field we have:

 * **Bot URL**: is the endpoint where your bot is deployed.
-If local will probably be `http://localhost:3978/api/messages`, if already deployed to Bot Service will be `https://<your service name>.azurewebsites.net/api/messages`.
+If your bot is running locally, the value will probably be `http://localhost:3978/api/messages`.
+However if your Bot is already deployed to Bot Service, this value will be similar to `https://<your service name>.azurewebsites.net/api/messages`.

 * **Callback URL**: is the callback URL so your bot can return messages to JMeter.
 This is the address of the server that JMeter spins up and should be `http://localhost:callback-port` if running locally. `http://VM public IP:callback-port` if running in Azure from a VM pointing to Bot Service not integrated to a VNET or `http://VM private IP:callback-port` if running in Azure from a VM in the same VNET integrated to Bot service or running Bot Service over App Service Environment.
-If running against Bot Service, running using the integrated VNET or ASE is recommended.
+If running against Bot Service, running using the integrated VNET or ASE is recommended to avoid traffic flowing through the internet.

 * **Channel Id**: id of the channel emulated by JMeter.
 If the value specified is emulator, Bot allows calls without security enabled.
 If any other value specified, security configuration is mandatory.
 Security Config is detailed [here](#config-element-bot-service-security-configuration).